Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

-\paragraph{Two-stage training.} We now show the importance of our two-stage training introduced in Section~\ref{sec:motion-control}.
-We test \methodname on \simple only, to study the effects of motion control in isolation.
-We first report results of CogVideoX prompted with $c$ as a backbone lower bound.
-Then, we show the performance of \methodname training directly $\phi''$, without first-stage pretraining.
-As an upper bound, we also evaluate $\phi'$ using ground truth object masks provided for every frame at test time.
-In Table~\ref{tab:simple-motion}, we show how our two-stage strategy boosts considerably all metrics compared to training $\phi''$ directly, approaching considerably the upper bound $\phi'$.
-We noticed that the IoU is very sensitive to minor displacement errors of the moving objects (0.367 vs 0.684), that do not impact the overall quality of motion as captured by the other metrics.\looseness=-1
+Table~\ref{tab:simple-motion} shows the importance of our two-stage training introduced in Section~\ref{sec:motion-control}.
+We test KineMask on \emph{Simple Motion} only, to study the effects of motion control in isolation.
+We report results of CogVideoX prompted with $c$ as a lower bound.
+As baseline, we train directly $\phi''$ (2nd stage only), without first-stage pretraining.
+As an upper bound, we also evaluate $\phi'$ using ground truth object masks provided for every frame at test time (1st stage w/ masks).
+Our two-stage strategy boosts considerably all metrics compared to training $\phi''$ directly, approaching the upper bound.
+We noticed that the IoU is very sensitive to minor displacement errors of the moving objects (0.367 vs 0.684), that do not impact the quality of motion as captured by the other metrics.

-\subsubsection{Impact of data}
+\subsubsection{Impact of data.}

-We next explore \methodname for generating realistic interactions of rigid bodies.
+Next, we explore the effects of training data on KineMask for generating realistic rigid body interactions.
 We compare models trained on synthetic samples with and without interactions, and draw conclusions on the capability of VDMs to learn motion.
-We still use $c_\emptyset$ at both training and inference, as in Section~\ref{sec:simple}.
+We still use $c_\emptyset$ at both training and inference, as in Section~\ref{sec:simple} (Low level motion control).

-\paragraph{Data influence.} We evaluate \methodname's capability to synthesize object interactions depending on the training data.
-We first test the model trained on \simple and apply it to \real data.
-We deliberately set input velocities to directions that should generate collisions among objects in the scene (Figure~\ref{fig:qual-data-impact}, top).
-The VDM fails to render realistic collisions.
-However, \methodname trained on the \interactions set produces accurate interactions for the same input velocities (Figure ~\ref{fig:qual-data-impact}, bottom).
-Hence, \textit{\methodname trained on appropriate data allows to render complex object interactions}.\looseness=-1
+\paragraph{Data influence.} We evaluate KineMask's capability to synthesize object interactions depending on the training data.
+We first test the model trained on \emph{Simple Motion} and apply it to \emph{Real World} data.
+We deliberately set input velocities to directions that should generate collisions among objects in the scene.
+The VDM fails to render realistic collisions (Figure~\ref{fig:qual-data-impact}, left).
+However, \emph{KineMask} trained on the \emph{Interactions} set produces accurate interactions for the same input velocities (Figure ~\ref{fig:qual-data-impact}, right).
+Hence, \textit{\emph{KineMask} trained on appropriate data allows to render complex object interactions}.
+Moreover, this experiment yields important insights: while VDMs are robust to visual distribution shift, as even synthetic training data do not influence the realism of \emph{Real World} generated scenes, their preservation of motion understanding seems to be more impacted, since training on \emph{Simple Motion} prevents to generate interactions.
+This raises questions on VDMs catastrophic forgetting.